Red star: Yugoslavia

 In former Yugoslavia the red star served not only a communist symbol, but also as a more generic symbol of resistance against Fascism and the Nazi occupation of Yugoslavia, as well as of opposition to its associated ethnic policies.
-Tito's partisans wore the red star as an identification symbol during World War II.
+Tito's partisans wore the red star as an identification symbol during World War II and the practice was continued with most uniformed organisations wearing the red star, either embroidered or enamelled, as a cap badge.